upstarter/automata/README.md

 ###### The Control Supervision Tree (in `lib/core/control/`)
 These are the management & fault tolerance mechanisms for the user-defined behavior tree(s).

-- `Automaton.Node`
+- `Automaton`
-  - this is the most complicated node as it defines the user API and manages and controls the operations of the user-defined behavior trees in a recursive fashion.
+  - this is the root abstraction of a user-defined node, injecting the necessary code into the users' node module based on their configured values.
 - `Automaton.Behavior`
   - this is the interface (behaviour in elixir) that is implemented by all user-defined nodes, providing the most general policy for BT-ness.
 - `Automaton.Action`